near/docs/docs/1.concepts/1.basics/account.md

 - If it doesn't find one, it creates a dev-account (using our cloud helper service for creating test accounts) and then creates the folder for you with the `dev-account` file.

-- It will also create the associated credentials, a public and private keypair here: `~/.near-credentials/default/[dev-account-id].json`.
+- It also creates the associated credentials, a public and private keypair here: `~/.near-credentials/default/[dev-account-id].json`.

 #### How to re-create a dev account {#how-do-i-get-another-one}